bkuhlmann/navigator/README.md

       <li data-id="1" data-type="public"><a href="/home">Home</a></li>
     </ul>

-*TIP: Nested data-* attributes can be applied to any menu item in the same manner as Rails view helpers.*
+*TIP: Nested data-- attributes can be applied to any menu item in the same manner as Rails view helpers.*

 ## Nav (with links)